Knowledge base

 |---|---|

-| Instance Store (Layer 2) | The organization's content: its Vision, seats, Priorities, Issues, Processes, Metrics, and Tasks.
+| Instance Store (Layer 2) | The organization's content: its Vision, seats, Priorities, Issues, Processes, Metrics, Tasks, and Knowledge documents.
 Different for every organization. |

 | Live Context Store | Current operational state, updated in near-real-time as people work in RunOlga. |

-When you ask Olga a question, she retrieves the relevant records from these two stores and answers from what she finds.
+When you ask Olga a question, she retrieves the relevant records from these stores and answers from what she finds.
 She does not speculate and she does not fabricate facts about the organization.
 When she does not have the answer in her knowledge, she says so plainly.
 For how this composition works across all three layers — including her methodology layer — see how Olga works.

 You: What are our Priorities this quarter?